 Home financing has always been a sticky situation – only in a perfect world could we balance regulations which assist genuine home buyers while keeping speculation at bay.
 With home affordability firmly in the spotlight, we explore the feasibility of ‘cheaper’ home loans.

-Just up to a decade ago, a Malaysian adult could easily save up for the down payment on a home in Klang Valley within the first year of their working life.
+Just up to a decade ago, a Malaysian adult could easily save up for the down payment on a home in the Klang Valley within the first year of them joining the workforce.
 I had the pleasure of speaking to a banking analyst, BA (who wishes to remain anonymous) who did just that – coupled with his life savings, he managed to dish up the 10% deposit for a RM300,000, 3-bedroom apartment in Wangsa Maju in 2008 on a RM2,800 salary, within 12 months.

-The purchasing power gap has since grown by leaps and bounds – securing a loan for an affordable property today is a perennial challenge not just for the average Joe but for those earning 5 figure salaries as well.
-Those bringing home up to RM15,000 each month are lining up to purchase PR1MA homes costing not more than RM400,000.
+The purchasing power gap has since grown by leaps and bounds – Those bringing home up to RM15,000 each month are lining up to purchase PR1MA homes costing not more than RM400,000.
 Sadly, as reported by Prima Corp – in 2016, 60% of those who had been offered PR1MA homes had to give up their homeownership dream as they failed to secure bank loans.